Park Farm was designed by Samuel Wyatt in 1805 as the model estate farm for Thomas Anson.

 Explore Park Farm house and see the preparation areas such as the scullery, meat store and kitchen where food including bread was made and normally where the farm workers ate.
 Although apprentices would not have been paid their accommodation and meals would have been included at Park Farm house.

 Discover the water mill by the mill pond used to help process animal feed and flour for baking providing bread for the whole estate and is also a fine example of its type in the country.

 The original estate dairy used to be sited on the ground floor of the Tower of the Winds which you can visit close by and was originally moated with two bridges either side.

-See some of the heritage breeds such as longhorn cattle, southdown sheep and poultry that live on the estate just as they would have done 200 hundred years ago when Park Farm was first built.
+See some heritage breeds such as longhorn cattle, southdown sheep and poultry that live on the estate, just as they would have done 200 hundred years ago when Park Farm was first built.